Configure cross-origin resource sharing in FHIR service

-Azure API for FHIR supports cross-origin resource sharing (CORS).
+FHIR service in Azure Health Data Services (hereby called FHIR service) supports cross-origin resource sharing (CORS).
 CORS allows you to configure settings so that applications from one domain (origin) can access resources from a different domain, known as a cross-domain request.

 CORS is often used in a single-page app that must call a RESTful API to a different domain.

-To configure a CORS setting in the Azure API for FHIR, specify the following settings:
+To configure a CORS setting in the FHIR service, specify the following settings:

 Origins (Access-Control-Allow-Origin).
-A list of domains allowed to make cross-origin requests to the Azure API for FHIR.
+A list of domains allowed to make cross-origin requests to the FHIR service.
 Each domain (origin) must be entered in a separate line.
 You can enter an asterisk (*) to allow calls from any domain, but we don't recommend it because it's a security risk.

 Headers (Access-Control-Allow-Headers).
 A list of headers that the origin request will contain.
 To allow all headers, enter an asterisk (*).